14edavis/CIWS-VisChallenge/README.md

 ![alt text](https://raw.githubusercontent.com/14edavis/CIWS-VisChallenge/master/doc/images/graph_Minute.png)

 What if you don't want averages, but a simple timeline instead?
-Just pick a timeframe and the appropriate filter & resolution.
+Just pick a timeframe and the appropriate filter and resolution.

 Watch daily water usage over a month.